samumantha/EODIE/docs/galaxy.rst

 The workflow follows Sentinel-instructions (see Figures 1-4 above):

-1. Upload input files to Galaxy.
+|1.
+Upload input files to Galaxy.

-2. Select EODIE-tool and define inputs (Fig. 5).
-Remember to select "Landsat-8" as platform type and specify the name of the id column.
+|2.
+Select EODIE-tool and define inputs (Fig. 5).
+Remember to select "Landsat-8" as platform type and
+specify the name of the id column.

-3. Choose time frame, indices and statistics under "Advanced options" and click "Execute".
+|3.
+Choose time frame, indices and statistics under "Advanced options" and click "Execute".

-4. Follow the progress of the job in the History-panel.
+|4.
+Follow the progress of the job in the History-panel.
 Different colors indicate the status of the job:
 Grey = job is in queue, Red = job has failed, orange = job is running, green = job has succeeded.

 .. figure:: landsat_galaxy.png
   :width: 500
   :alt: Figure 5.
+Landsat example.

+  Figure 5.
 Landsat example.

 ..